Frequently Asked Questions

 What if I do not have all of the necessary documentation?

 In order to give academic credit for prior learning, we need significant documentation.
 In some cases a letter from the organizing agency will suffice, but all of the above categories need to be fulfilled.
-If you have specific questions about your trainings, please contact the enrollment specialist.
+If you have specific questions about your trainings, please contact the enrollment manager.

 How do I get certificates if the company I worked for (or where I took training) is no longer in business OR it was so long ago I don't know who to contact?